 Do these Japanese seals look similar?
 Can you tell by looking whether they are made by the same artist or by several?

 So I don’t get into too much trouble with my Japanese seal carving friends I won’t mention any names, but include several examples (and could include many more) in order to make a point.
 Each of these seals is by a different artist.
-Admittedly, they are all from roughly the same postwar generation and may have studied with or been influenced by the same teachers—but these artists will be the teachers for the next generation of Japanese seal carvers.
+Admittedly, they are all from roughly the same postwar generation and may have studied with or been influenced by the same teachers—but these artists will also in turn be the teachers for the next generation of Japanese seal carvers.